TatjanaKutzner/CityGML-UtilityNetwork-ADE/Sample/Nanaimo_Water_Network/v2/readme.txt

 5. Wherever possible, the topographical representation of features (RoundPipes, Cables, Canals, etc.) should remain unmodified and no new features should be assumed.
-The topological representation (FeatureGraphs, InteriorFeatureLinks, InterFeatureLinks, Nodes, etc.) should be used to bridge gaps between features that are known to be connected, but not understoof how.
+The topological representation (FeatureGraphs, InteriorFeatureLinks, InterFeatureLinks, Nodes, etc.) should be used to bridge gaps between features that are known to be connected, but not understood how.

 ==================================================================================================
 DEMONSTRATED FUNCTIONALITY